donttouchfranky/AcrossTheObelisk_MoreTranslations/README.md

 # Across The Obelisk - MoreTranslations Mod

+Updated for Sands of Ulminin DLC and JP language.

 With this mod you can easily create custom translations for the game without having to edit the game files.

 ## How to install the mod?